keboola/connection-docs/components/extractors/communication/slack/index.md

 Select the template you wish to use:

-- Smart Mode -- using this mode you always get just missing data (recommended), loads data [incrementally](/storage/tables/#incremental-loading)
+- Smart Mode -- using this mode you always get just missing data (recommended), loads data [incrementally](/storage/tables/#incremental-loading).
-- Full Mode -- using this mode you always get everything
+- Full Mode -- using this mode you always get everything.

 You can download: